josequinonesii/Responsive_Template/README.md

 ##Template for Responsive Web Design

-This template is to be used as a starting point for developing responsive web designs.
+This is a basic set of HTML, CSS, and jQuery that can be used as a starting point for building responsive websites.
+It takes care of building the mobile navigation, but leaves the overall design up to you.

 ##Demo
 http://kthornbloom.com/responsive-template